-By state law, your immunization information will be sent to the MIIS, regardless of whether or not you want to participate.
-However, you do have the right to limit who can access your information.
-If you prefer that your immunizations be accessed only by HUHS providers and not shared when you are seen by outside health care providers, you must complete the "MIIS Objection (or Withdrawal of Objection) Form" (mass.gov/eohhs/docs/dph/cdc/immunization/miis-objection-form.pdf).

-If at any point you change your mind, you can fill out this same form to withdraw your objection and allow your information to be shared in the MIIS with other health care providers.
+By state law, your immunization information will be sent to the MIIS.
+Massachusetts' residents have the right to limit who may see their or their child's information in the MIIS.
+If you prefer that your or your child's immunization history not be shared with other healthcare providers who use the MIIS, you must complete the "MIIS Objection (or Withdrawal of Objection) Form" (mass.gov/eohhs/docs/dph/cdc/immunization/miis-objection-form.pdf).
+If at any point you change your mind, you can fill out this same form to withdraw your objection and allow your information to be shared in the MIIS with other health care